 Fine-tuning

-Obviously, when you opened this page, you were not satisfied with the performance of the few-shot pre-trained model.
+Obviously, when you opened this page, you were not satisfied with the performance of the zero-shot pre-trained model.
 You want to fine-tune a model to improve its performance on your dataset.

-In current version, you only need to finetune the 'LLAMA' part.
+In the current version, you only need to finetune the 'LLAMA' part.

 Fine-tuning LLAMA